 - formication (the sensation of bugs or worms crawling under the skin)

-Long-term abuse of Ritalin (six months or more) can also result in extreme sleepiness.
+Long-term use of Ritalin (six months or more) can also result in extreme sleepiness.
 The remnants of the filler substances in Ritalin tablets may also cause irritation and infection in the nostrils when crushed and snorted.

 Effects Of Snorting Ritalin On The Brain

-The central nervous system, which is made of the brain and the spine, is also affected by Ritalin abuse.
+The central nervous system, which is made of the brain and the spine, is also affected by Ritalin use.
 High doses of Ritalin can cause someone to feel dizzy, lightheaded or to experience sensations of vertigo.
 These symptoms often lead to headaches and possible memory issues.

 Although research is still being done on the exact effects of methylphenidate on the brain, researchers believe that the drug influences the levels of certain brain chemicals.
 Also, too much Ritalin can cause significantly increased levels of dopamine, which has been shown to cause unpleasant changes in mood.
-Some of the feelings most commonly reported as a result of Ritalin abuse include nervousness, agitation, anxiety, irritability, depression, confusion and restlessness.
+Some of the feelings most commonly reported as a result of Ritalin use include nervousness, agitation, anxiety, irritability, depression, confusion and restlessness.

 Signs Someone May Be Snorting Methylphenidate